Last Updated on by

 People these days seem to be very concerned about security.
 Whether it’s a good or bad thing is not something we plan to debate, but if home security is important to you, then there are a lot of smart home security cameras on the market that are worth a look.

 It’s important to consider video and sound quality to ensure that you can detect motion or sound, and who is making it.
 You also need to consider a wide range of features like geofencing, notifications, and other customizations that allow you to make the camera work for you.

 Contents (Jump to)

 Wyze’s goal is to make an excellent home security camera for cheap.
-They succeeded in creating a very small camera that can go anywhere in your home, and there are several versions available for less than $50 each.
+They succeeded in creating a very small camera that can go anywhere in your home, and there are several versions available.

 The most important question is whether or not a camera like this can compete with the main players in this space as far as quality and features are concerned.